Finding the right counsellor can feel like a minefield

 Whether you are seeking a counsellor for yourself, a young person, a friend, or a family member, it’s important to have a clear sense of what you are looking for.

-Looking on behalf of a young person/young adult?
+Me and my girls on the beach that means a lot to us Looking on behalf of a young person/young adult?

 Sometimes, the reluctance can come from the unknown - and a stereotypical idea of counselling where someone sits there with a clipboard analysing them.
 An introductory session can enable a young person to see whether they feel comfortable in the space, with that person and able to feel that they are not being judged (or analysed!).
 Make sure you find someone who is experienced with working with young people and if there are any additional needs or diagnosis of ADHD, Autism etc, make sure that the Counsellor is able to provide a space suitable for their needs.